erskingardner/nostr-how/src/pages/get-started.md

 ## Let's do this!

-Here are guides to a few different clients we recommend.
+Here are guides to a few different clients we recommend:

 - [Iris](/clients/iris) (Web)
 - [Damus](/clients/damus) (iOS)
 - [Amethyst](/clients/amethyst) (Android)

+A few other clients that we love but don't have guides for:

+- [Snort](https://snort.social/) (Web) Super clean and fast web client.
+- [Nostrgram](https://nostrgram.co) (Web) Fun instagram inspired client focused on images, video, and audio.
+Bring on the memes!

 ## Find friends to follow